Back to Tips

 These cards are not automatic buys, but they solve specific problems or amplify specific strategies better than most character cards.

-• Dark Shackles (1 energy, Uncommon Skill): Target enemy loses 9 Strength (15 upgraded) for the turn.
+• (1 energy, Uncommon Skill): Target enemy loses 9 Strength (15 upgraded) for the turn.
 Exhaust.
-Against bosses that hit for 30+ damage, Dark Shackles reduces that hit to single digits.
+Against bosses that hit for 30+ damage, reduces that hit to single digits.
 A lifesaver against Act 3 boss attacks.

-• Secret Technique (0 energy, Rare Skill): Search your draw pile for a Skill and put it in your hand.
+• (0 energy, Rare Skill): Search your draw pile for a Skill and put it in your hand.
 Exhaust.
 Finds your best defensive card exactly when you need it.

-• Secret Weapon (0 energy, Rare Skill): Search your draw pile for an Attack and put it in your hand.
+• (0 energy, Rare Skill): Search your draw pile for an Attack and put it in your hand.
 Exhaust.
 Finds your finisher or scaling card on demand.

 When to buy colorless cards vs. character cards